File a Delaware DBA yourself with our simple step-by-step guide. It’s free and easy!

 Before you have the document notarized by an authorized individual, double and triple check every detail to ensure they’re correct.
 This can sometimes be a challenge if you don’t have legal help or aren’t working with a professional filing service.

 That said, there’s a list of the three counties on the Trade, Business & Fictitious Names page we linked to above, and remember to include your filing fee!
 Here’s to a prosperous Delawarean year ahead.

-This guide on how to file a Delaware DBA is just an informational article and should not be used for legal purposes.
-For specific details on ‘doing a business’ in Delaware, the legalities involved in a DE DBA or starting a business in Delaware in general, seek the advice of a legal practitioner.
+This guide on how to file a DBA in Delaware is just an informational article and shouldn’t be used for legal purposes.
+For specific details on doing business in Delaware, the legalities involved in a DE DBA or starting a business in general, seek the advice of a legal practitioner.